CloCkWeRX/ha_phq9/README.md

 The questions asked are sensitive; do *not* use this without the consent of all parties in your home assistant installation.

+Be aware that there are *no encryptions or similar* of this data; and it is visible to all other integrations you may be running in your home assistant - cloud or AI tooling may have full access to this.

 ## Example Automations

 ### Severe Score Notification